Conway's subprime Fibonacci sequences: Cycles of a given length

 Thus for cycles of longer length, we can apply Theorem~\ref{6cycle}'s method of generating candidates and easily show why they fail.
 For 7-cycles, the only possible run configuration is $(3,4)$; for 8-cycles, the two possible configurations are $(3,5)$ and $(4,4)$.
-At the time of writing, we have confirmed that:
+By considering all configuration cases and proceeding with the method programmatically, Andrew Bremner has shown \cite{Bre13} that: